tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

 using the command line to extract UniProt identifiers for all human proteins in Swiss-Prot.

+More precisely we will be using a terminal emulator to run Bash.
+A terminal emulator is an application that gives you access to another program known as the shell.
+The shell allows you to interact with the operating system's services and programs.
+The most widely used shell and the default on Mac and most Linux based distributions is Bash.

 You will get the most benefit from this chapter if you work through the example as you go along.
 You are therefore encouraged to open up a terminal now (:numref:`terminal`)!